This was the 10th season that turtles in this study population were tracked.

 It appears that he has had a severe injury to his carapace sometime in the past, which has since healed.

 M12 (M) This was the 8th season that turtle M12 was tracked.
-He traveled 1.2 miles this season and stayed mostly on the south slope.
+He was tracked 1.2 miles this season and stayed mostly on the south slope.
 M12 has been tracked 10.8 GPS miles over 8 seasons.

 The maps show M12's travels for the 2017 season as well as for all 8 seasons.
 He travels across the ravine, to the north facing slope once or twice each season, but stays only a short time and returns to the south slope each time.